expos-model/ExposR/README.md

 the odds that these sites are protected.

-The expos_damage function uses output from the Hurrecon model and topographic exposure maps for eight cardinal wind directions (N, NE, E, etc) to create maps of enhanced Fujita scale wind damage for particular hurricanes.
+The expos_damage function uses output from the Hurrecon model and topographic exposure maps for eight cardinal wind directions (N, NE, E, etc) from the Expos model to create maps of enhanced Fujita scale wind damage for particular hurricanes.
 Output files are named "hhhh-damage-yy.tif" where hhhh is the hurricane ID from Hurrecon and yy is the inflection angle.

 EXPOS is available in both R (ExposR) and Python (ExposPython) versions.
 The model is an updated version of the original EXPOS model written in Borland